 The need to build a large base of subscribers in order to increase the odds of having your videos “go viral” has prompted some (but not many) brands to start acting as if they were media companies.

-Instead of creating “hero” content once a year, they started creating “hub” content once a day.
+Instead of creating “hero” content once or twice a year, they started creating “hub” content once or twice a week.

 What’s “hero” content?

-It’s the kind content that you develop on a regular basis to give a fresh perspective on your target’s passion points.
-This content was initially uploaded once a week on the same day and rapidly evolved into daily content.
+Hub content, on the other hand, is the kind of content that you develop on a regular basis to give a fresh perspective on your target’s passion points.
+This content is uploaded once or twice a week.

 It also uploaded 1,883 videos to its Instagram account and another 581 videos to its YouTube channel during that period.

-And these 5,302 videos got a combined total of more than 3.5 billion views and 158.8 million engagements over 365 days.
+And these 5,302 videos got a combined total of more than 3.5 billion views (that’s billion with a “b”) and 158.8 million engagements over 365 days.

-Uploaded to the NBA’s Instagram account in May 2018, which has 35.2 million subscribers, this sponsored video for Tissot, which makes luxury watches for men and women, got 3.9 million views and 807,000 engagements.
+Uploaded to the NBA’s Instagram account in May 2018, which has 35.2 million subscribers, this sponsored video for luxury watch brand Tissotgot 3.9 million views and 807,000 engagements.

 Year 14: May 29, 2018 to May 28, 2019

 This brings us to the final year that I wrote about two years ago.
 In my earlier article, I asked a rhetorical question: “Do you really need your videos to go viral in order in order to generate results these days?”